Healthy Kids Q&A

 Understanding the impact of exercise on food intake among young boys

 Health professionals commonly prescribe exercise alone or in combination with a change in diet as treatment for obesity and overweight.
 However, the reality is that the effects of exercise on appetite suppression are not well understood.
-Sascha Hunschede, a fourth year PhD candidate at the University of Toronto, describes the research he’s conducting under the supervision of Dr. Harvey Anderson, executive director of the Centre for Child Nutrition and Health.
+Sascha Hunschede, a fourth year PhD candidate at the University of Toronto, describes the research he’s conducting under the supervision of Dr. Harvey Anderson.

-Centre for Child Nutrition and Health: Many people assume that exercise, paired with a balanced diet, is one of the most effective ways to treat overweight and obesity, but your study is suggesting that there’s more to it.
+The Joannah & Brian Lawson Centre for Child Nutrition: Many people assume that exercise, paired with a balanced diet, is one of the most effective ways to treat overweight and obesity, but your study is suggesting that there’s more to it.

 Sascha Hunschede: The truth is, despite all the information available right now, we just don’t know that much about how exercise influences how much we eat, especially when it comes to young children in their years of major growth and development.
 Based on previous studies, we are just starting to understand how habitual exercise can help to regulate appetite and food intake more adequately, which should then result in weight loss, but we’re now realizing that this equation is much too simple.
 My research in particular, is focusing on an effect called “exercise induced anorexia”, which describes a brief suppression of appetite and food intake shortly after exercise at high intensities.